arnavs1ngh/notes/docs/Year3/alg3.md

 **Definition 79**. *$R$ a UFD,
 $f = a_0 + a_{1} X + \ldots a_n X^n   \in R[X]$.
 The content is

 $$c(f) = gcd \begin{pmatrix} a_0, \ldots ,a_n \end{pmatrix} \in R$$

-Equivalenlt define content as the ideal
+Equivalently define content as the ideal
 $(gcd \begin{pmatrix} a_0, \ldots ,a_n \end{pmatrix})$*